danielharrell/open-eyes-lect-2017-18/Open.md

 what we encounter a name, like "marionette", or "solstice", or "incommensurable."
-But names like this, once they become words we inherit rather than originate, can just as well discourage understanding as display it, and identify what we don't yet know as if we do.
+But names like this, once they become words we inherit rather than originate, can just as well discourage understanding as display it, and invoke what we don't yet know as if we do.

 The word "open", I suspect, is just such a name.
 Behind